How to Write a Complaint Letter (Canada)

 - A deadline for response (usually 10–14 days)

-Below are three short example letters tailored to common Canadian disputes.
-You can adapt these or generate a personalized version using the tool.
+Below are three example complaint letters for common Canadian situations.
+Copy and adapt these, or generate a personalized version using the tool.

 Subject: Incorrect Billing - Request for Review and Credit Hello, I am writing to dispute charges on my account for the period of [dates].
 On [date], I was billed an additional amount of $[amount] for [describe the issue: overage, service not provided, cancellation fee, etc.].
 I contacted customer service on [date] but the issue remains unresolved.
 I am requesting: 1.
 A full review of the charges; and 2.
 A credit for the incorrect amount.
 Please confirm in writing within 10 days.
 I can provide supporting documents if needed.
 Thank you, [Your Name]